 The top 10 chart-topping hits from the biggest musicals on the West End and Broadway

-As well as the greatest hits from the likes of ABBA and Michael Jackson, there are numerous musicals across the West End featuring original music and lyrics.
+As well as the greatest hits from the likes of ABBA and Michael Jackson, there are lots of West End musicals with original music and lyrics.
 However, some songs in musical theatre have been so successful that they have topped the charts across the world and have been covered by artists including Mariah Carey and Whitney Houston.
-Take a listen to these chart-topping hits that were first performed in musicals and have since become high-selling records in their own right.
+Take a listen to these chart-topping hits that were first performed in musicals and have since become high-selling records in their own right and hear them in their show.

 Chart-topping hits from musical theatre

 Can You Feel the Love Tonight? – The Lion King

 Composed by Elton John, ‘Can You Feel the Love Tonight?’ became a runaway success in The Lion King soundtrack, reaching the top 20 in British music charts in 1994.
 The song won best original song at the 1995 Academy Awards, and has since been covered by Jason Derulo and Luis Fonsi.
-Beyonce, Donald Glover, Seth Rogen and Billy Eichner will perform the song in the 2019 film remake.
+Beyonce, Donald Glover, Seth Rogen and Billy Eichner perform the song in the 2019 film remake.

 All I Ask of You – The Phantom of the Opera